 Considering snapping up your first abode in Tasmania?
 You might find yourself saving nearly $29,000 in tax from 1 July.

-The Tasmanian Government has officially waived stamp duty for all eligible first home buyers entering the market in the Island State.
+The Tasmanian Government has officially waived stamp duty for eligible first home buyers entering the market in the Island State.

 "As of today, owning a home is a little bit easier, with eligible Tasmanian first home buyers no longer having to pay a cent of stamp duty for any home valued up to $750,000," Tasmania minister for housing and planning Felix Ellis said earlier this week.